deepgram/web-next/content/blog/posts/python-topic-modeling-with-a-bert-model/index.md

 From there, we define some plot parameters for our visualization.
 In this case, the number of topics we want to see and the font size.
 Next, we slice the data up so we only plot the top 10 topics and create a colormap for `matplotlib` to color our graph with.

-Now that we've configured the visualization, it's time to actually make the plot.
+Now that we've configured the visualization, it's time to make the plot.
 We use `matplotlib` to create a scatter plot.
 The scatter plot we create in this example plots the outliers in gray and the top 10 as colored clusters.
 Then, we add the cluster centroid titles to the scatter plot, and voila.

 ```python
 import numpy as np